embeddedartistry/libmemory/README.md

 ## Library Variants

 This build provides a number of library variations.
-Many of these variants support different allocation strategies:
+Many of these variants support different allocation strategies.
+Our recommended implementation for embedded systems without an RTOS is `libmemory_freelist`.`

 - `libmemory_assert`
 	+ Calls to `malloc`/`free` will assert at runtime